 Interspecific hybrids with variegation are still relatively unusual, so using a variegated C. miniata would be a good choice for those who like variegates.
 Crossing interspecifics that we already own back with C. miniata or with another species is also worthwhile.
 In other words, there are seemingly endless possibilities.
 It goes without saying that we should keep full records of our crosses.

-Websites to view photos of interspecific hybrids:
+Websites (as of 2009) to view photos of interspecific hybrids:

 My thanks to Keith Hammett for advising on an earlier draft of this text.